ijustlovemath/arduino-remote/logs/README.md

 - `strace-rust.log`: This reflects a nonfunctional serial driver launched from actix, using serialport.rs.
 Again, look for "/dev/ttyUSB0", the section with relevant ioctls is remarkably short

 - `strace-arduinoIDE.log`: This reflects a functional serial driver as contained within the Arduino IDE.
 This one is extremely long, so look for "/dev/ttyUSB0" again, which is opened starting on line 954.

+- `nim-strace-handshakenone.log`: Non functional, exits immediately with no action taken by Arduino

+- `nim-strace-handshakerts.log`: Handshake set to RTS, either takes several seconds to close port (and allow Arduino to act), or must be SIGINT'ed to force close port and allow Arduino to act.

+Something to note: The Django based trace shows that pySerial _forces_ RTS low, not high as some other libraries do.
+This may have to do with why it succeeds.